Degree Spotlight: Interactive Technology Bachelor's Degree | Game Design Concentration at Full Sail University

 "I think that the main focus of the game design degree program is to teach people how to prototype," says Fernando.
 "So it's not really a program that's focused on coming up with ideas...
 It's what you do with that idea that matters."

-He touches on a common misconception that the Game Design degree program is for people who have an idea for a game they want to create.
+He touches on a common misconception that the Interactive Technology – Game Design Concentration degree program is for people who have an idea for a game they want to create.
 In fact, the program is designed for helping students take an idea and design processes to prototype it.
 Although, Fernando admits, if you have an idea for a game, that's a good start.

 "If you're going to rely on other people to build it for you, then no, this isn't the right place for you.
 Those kinds of positions in the industry don't exist...
 They're looking for people that know how to execute, that know how to build, know how to prototype, and test, and iterate," he explains.